schweizercode/schweizercode/README.md

 - 🌏  5 years + Experience in Managing and Leading teams across multiple sectors

-- 🎓 former Student at Code Acamdemy Berlin
+- 🎓 former Student at Code Academy Berlin

 - 🇦🇺 lived in Australia for over 4 Years